tanersa/sharksDocker-compose/README.md

 Lets say, there are 2 VMs and there is one Elastic Block Storage (**EBS**) on one of 2 VMs.
 If VM with EBS goes down, you would loose the data.
 Therefore, we still need to persist our data.

+**Solution....**

+We can use S3 bucket, because...

+   -  S3 bucket iis faster
+   -  Enable Versioning
+   -  S3 Bucket Policy
+   -  Cross Regional Replication
+   -  Has almost 5TB of Storage

+Lets add more lines for MYSQL DB in **docker-compose.yml** file

+               db_host:
+                 container_name: db
+                 image: mysql:5.7
+                 environment:
+                   - "MYSQL_ROOT_PASSWORD=1234"
+                 volumes:
+                   - "$PWD/db_data:/var/lib/mysql"
+                 networks:
+                   - net
+             networks:
+               net:

+   -  Make sure you are in correct directory where your docker-compose.yml file exists.

+               /home/centos/jenkins_data
+                   centos7
+                   docker-compose.yml
+                   jenkins_home

+   -  Run your docker-compose.yml file

+               docker-compose up -d

+**Note:** We do not build image first before run because we pull image from docker hub.

+   -  Now, we are pulling mysql image from docker hub

+               Creating DB ...

+   -  Go inside db container

+               docker exec -it db bash

+   -  Do go inside database using password

+               mysql -u root -p

+               Enter pwd:

+               Then, you are inside DB.

+Now we have **remote_host(VM)** and we have **Jenkins(VM)**.

+Everything, we will run on remote_host and will write **data inside DB(VM).**

+**Jenkins** will do orchestration for **CI/CD.**

+   -  Go inside remote_host container

+                docker exec -it remote-host bash

+Our goal is to write the data into **MySQL DB** and backup the data in **AWS.**

+In order to do that we need clients:

+   -  AWS CLI
+   -  MySQL API

+   -  Now, we do run docker-compose file

+                  docker-compose build
+                  docker-compose up -d

+                  docker-compose build: Because we are using Dockerfile here, we create our own image and not pulling from Docker Hub.

+ Now, we have 2 APIs configured.

+ Let's go to MySQL DB.

+ We are going to connect from remote_host to MySQL DB.

+    -  docker exec -it remote_host bash
+    -  mysql -u root -h db_host -p1234

+So now...

+   -  We are connected to DB from remote_host
+   -  We are also connected to DB inside DB container

+**And, now we can create databases and see data inside those databases.**